-Once it has been agreed that the residents association will be formed, there's some planning that needs to be done before and during your first meeting.
-This is the time when you’ll officially launch your residents association so you want to take the time to do it properly and make sure you’re getting everyone’s views on how the association will work.
+Once it's been agreed to form a residents' association, there's some planning that needs to be done before your first meeting.
+The first meeting is when you'll officially launch your residents' association,so you want to take the time to do it properly and make sure you're getting everyone's views on how the association will work.

-You need to decide how you’re going to let everyone know that the residents association is being formed and inviting them to the first meeting.
-Make sure you advise of the date, time and venue that the first public meeting is being held.
+You need to decide how you're going to tell people that the residents' association is being formed and invite them to the first meeting.

-Let people know how to contact you if they’d like any further information.
+Let people know how they can contact you if they'd like more information.

-As advised for your initial meeting, you need to consider the residents in your areas who may wish to attend when planning the date and time of your meeting.
-Are there a lot of residents who work and would prefer a weekend or have children and need to avoid the school run?
+Are there lots of residents who work and would prefer a weekend, or do lots have children and need to avoid the school run?

-With regards to the venue, you could use a communal area if you have one or a community centre etc. Try to take into account any disabilities and cultural differences such as venues that don’t have access for wheelchair users or churches.
+Meetings could be held in a communal area if you have one or a community centre.
+Try to take into account any disabilities and cultural differences such as venues that don’t have access for wheelchair users or churches.

-Also try to make sure that it’s easy to get to.
-Not everyone will be able to drive and it may put people off if they need to get public transport if it isn’t in walking distance.
+Also, try to make sure that it’s easy to get to.
+Not everyone will be able to drive and it may put people off if they need to get public transport if it isn’t within walking distance.

-On the day, make sure to arrive a few minutes early and make sure that everything is ready.
+On the day, arrive a few minutes early and make sure that everything is ready.

-Before the meeting, you should determine who’ll act as Chair and who’ll be taking notes during the first public meeting.
+Before the meeting, you should decide who’ll act as Chair and who’ll be taking notes during the first public meeting.

 Here are some suggestions of what to include on your first agenda: